safra36/RageMP-BigData/README.md

 /*
     Detemine if a data has been fully received by the client

-    @player playerObject which has sent this signal
+    @param player playerObject which has sent this signal
-    @id Id of the data sending session
+    @param id Id of the data sending session
-    @eventName Name of the even you have been called on the client previously using callBig */ mp.events.add('DataSender:End', (player, id, eventName) => {})
+    @param eventName Name of the even you have been called on the client previously using callBig */ mp.events.add('DataSender:End', (player, id, eventName) => {})

+/*
+    This will be called when the sent data was failed (there is an auto retry to put the data on player for sure but see this as a notification)

+    @param id Id of the data sending session
+    @param dataName Name of the data you have been set on the client
+    @param errorCode -1 Means the data could not be parsed on client, -2 means there was some data chunks lost on the send proccess
+ */
+mp.events.add('DataSender:Failed', (id, dataName, errorCode) => {})
 ```

 ## Client-Side Functions